mahmudsami/isONclust3/README.md

     1. [Running a test](#runtest)
 5. [Contact](#contact)
 6. [Credits](#credits)
+## Installation Guide <a name="installationguide"></a>
+At the moment building from source is the only option to install the tool.
+This requires users to install the Rust programming language onto their system.
+## Installing Rust <a name="installingrust"></a>
+You can install rust via<br />

+`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` (for macOS and Linux or other Unix-based OS).
+For Windows please follow the instructions on the following site: https://forge.rust-lang.org/infra/other-installation-methods.html .<br />
 ## Installation <a name="installation"></a>
-At the moment building from source is the only option to install the tool.
-For this please install rust via `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` (for macOS and Linux or other Unix-based OS).
-For windows please follow the instructions on the following site
+After cloning the repository via `git clone https://github.com/aljpetri/isONclust3.git` use the following two commands to compile the code: <br />
-`cd isONclust3`
+`cd isONclust3` <br />
-`cargo build --release` ( Compile the current package, the executable is located in target/release)
+`cargo build --release` ( Compile the current package, the executable is then located in target/release) <br />

 ## Introduction <a name="introduction"></a>

-## Running isONform <a name="Running"></a>
+## Running isONclust3 <a name="Running"></a>

 To run the algorithm:<br />